php-etl/documentation/content/components/satellite/_index.en.md

 {{< /tabs >}}

+Here, we chose to use the `php:8.0-cli-alpine` base image on which our code will be executed.
+You could use any docker image of your choice, however you will need to have a PHP runtime available, in a compatible version: >=8.0 with the CLI SAPI.

 #### Using system
 To use a system file to build your micro-service, implement the `filesystem` key.

+The filesystem key is accompanied by a `path` key which determines the path of the microservice to be built.

 {{< tabs name="basic_definition_system" >}}